 Our physiology requires us to have nutrition, emotional well-being, connection to others, and sleep.
 If one or more of these are neglected, the whole thing begins to break down.
 It’s like running a car too long without oil.
 Your engine is gonna blow.

-So the next time your tempted to surf the Web where you shouldn’t, overspend in a late-night online shopping spree, or blow your top at an innocent bystander, HALT.
+So the next time you’re tempted to surf the Web where you shouldn’t, overspend in a late-night online shopping spree, or blow your top at an innocent bystander, HALT.
 Better yet, HALT like a routine check of the weather, so you can stop that tsunami while it’s still a rain shower.
 Take a moment to HALT right now.
 You’ll be glad you did.